webplatform/docs/tutorials/What_does_a_good_web_page_need/index.md

 == Introduction ==

-Continuing on from [http://www.w3.org/wiki/Information_Architecture_-_planning_out_a_web_site the previous article], in this [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum] article I will look at the content of The Dung Beatles’ web site to give you a flavour of what good web sites and pages need to contain.
+Continuing on from [http://www.w3.org/wiki/Information_Architecture_-_planning_out_a_web_site the previous article], here we will look at the content of The Dung Beatles’ web site to give you a flavour of what good web sites and pages need to contain.

 You won’t be looking into the actual underlying code yet; instead you’ll just start to examine the different pages, thinking about what items should appear on them,